LiedsonFranco/Expenses-chart/README.md

 ## Welcome! 👋

-Thanks for checking out this front-end coding challenge.

-[Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.

-**To do this challenge, you need a decent understanding of HTML, CSS and JavaScript.**

 ## The challenge

 Your challenge is to build out this bar chart component and get it looking as close to the design as possible.